-I ASK leave to make a few observations on Mr. Galton's letter under the above heading which appeared in your issue of February 12.
+I ask leave to make a few observations on Mr. Galton's letter under the above heading which appeared in your issue of February 12.

-In my papers on the age of the inhabited world and the pace of organic change in the Monthly Magazine lor last December and January, I had a passage on the dificulty which appeared to me to exist in conceiving mimetism to have been produced by the gradual accumulation of minute points of likeness.
-On this Mr. Galton observes that "two objects that are somewhat alike will be occasionally mistaken for one another when the conditions under which they are viewed are unfavourable to distinction."
-If by "somewhat alike " Mr. Galton means have some point of likeness, however minute, then the proposition would refute my objection; but it would, as I think, be manifestly untrue.
-If, on the other hand, by "somewhat alike" be meant a considerable likeness, then the proposition is manifestly true, but leaves unanswered the difficulty on which I have dwelt, viz. the difficulty of seeing how natural selection could have helped the organism to convert minute points of likeness is to produce deception.
+In my papers on the age of the inhabited world and the pace of organic change in the Monthly Magazine lor last December and January, I had a passage on the difficulty which appeared to me to exist in conceiving mimetism to have been produced by the gradual accumulation of minute points of likeness.
+On this Mr. Galton observes that "two objects that are somewhat alike will be occasionally mis-taken for one another when the conditions under which they are viewed are unfavourable to distinction."
+If by "somewhat alike" Mr. Galton means have some point of likeness, however minute, then the proposition would refute my objection; but it would, as I think, be manifestly untrue.
+If, on the other hand, by "somewhat alike" be meant a considerable likeness, then the proposition is manifestly true, but leaves unanswered the difficulty on which I have dwelt, viz. the difficulty of seeing how natural selection could have helped the organism to convert minute points of likeness in the midst of unlikeness into such a preponderance of likeness as to produce deception.

-Mr. Galton has illustrated his point by the fact that "i" may often be mistaken by the beholder for "1," "k," or "h."
-But here he starts with an obvious and considerable likeness, and the question is, how could that degree of likeness be reached by natural selection?
+Mr. Galton has illustrated his point by the fact that "i" may often be mistaken by the beholder for "1," "k," or "h," But here he starts with an obvious and considerable likeness, and the question is, how could that degree of likeness be reached by natural selection?